 I am XX’s physician, treating her with medication for Chronic Post Traumatic Stress Disorder (DSM-5 code # 309.81).
 Ms. XX meets the diagnostic criteria for this condition.
 Disabling features of chronic PTSD include vivid, frightening, unwanted recollections of near-death experiences; nightmares and other disturbances of normal sleep; avoidance of reminders of the traumatic events; numbing of the full range of positive human emotions; difficulty concentrating; and a lowered threshold for anxious arousal.
 Ms. XX receives and benefits from medication for this condition (medications and doses can be listed here).

 Because of the persistence of this medical condition, I believe it will continue for the foreseeable future.

 Ms XX is much like a veteran of combat, having a well-recognized, well-documented “invisible wound” that is directly related to specific traumatic events.
 This is not the same as being sensitive or emotional or having a “nervous disposition.”

-Joyce, that draft letter is not necessarily correct for every lawyer, doctor or situation.
-Some want to be "short and sweet."
+That draft letter is not necessarily correct for every lawyer, doctor or situation.
+Some want to be “short and sweet.”
 Some want to be more specific and detailed.
 Some resent having words drafted for them.
 But this example may be useful for XX and others.